 There are many reasons why a youth is determined eligible for an EBP but does not start the program.
-Using PACT assessment data for youth who were determined eligible in fiscal years 2012 and 2013, the most common reason for youth not starting an EBP were:
+Using PACT assessment data for youth who were determined eligible in fiscal year 2015, the most common reason for youth not starting an EBP were:

-- 1. Referred to other program
+- 1. Referred to Other Program

-- 2. Never participated
+- 2. Never Participated

-- 3. Already involved in family counseling
+- 3. Already Involved in Family Counseling

-- 4. Family refuses to participate
+- 4. Family Refuses to Participate

+- 5. Awaiting or Involved in In-Patient Drug Treatment

+- 6. Committed to JR